 Skip to main content

-Is it safe to give my baby peanut butter?
+Is it safe to give my baby foods containing allergens?

-• Recent research shows that giving small amounts of more commonly allergic foods, like peanut butter, around 6 months of age or earlier may help prevent allergies.
+• Recent research shows that giving small amounts of more commonly allergic foods, like peanut butter and eggs, around 6 months of age or earlier may help prevent allergies.

 Follow these guidelines when giving your baby peanut butter or peanut products: